uviclibraries/genai-pathway/index.md

 ## Intermediate Workshops
 1. **[GenAI: NotebookLM a Personal Tool for Research & Productivity](https://lib.uvic.ca/genai-notebooklm){:target="_blank"}** (_Intermediate_)
-   - Explore how NoteBookLM can be a personal GenAI tool grounded in information you give it to use as training data
    - Explore how you can give NoteBookLM a collection of documents so it can use the information in the documents to respond to your prompts.
-   - Explore various ways NotebookLM can be used for research and productivity & evaluate its outputs for accuracy & biases
+   - Explore various ways NotebookLM can be used for research & productivity & evaluate its outputs for accuracy & biases
 2. **[Transcription with Free AI Tools](https://lib.uvic.ca/transcription){:target="_blank"}**  (_Intermediate_)
    - Transcribe audio or video with Microsoft 365, Whisper.ai, & Zoom
-   - Learn about the benefits and use cases for transcribing audio with Microsoft 365, Whisper.ai, & Zoom compared to other transcription technologies
+   - Learn about the benefits & use cases for transcribing audio with Microsoft 365, Whisper.ai, & Zoom compared to other transcription technologies
 4. **GenAI: Presentation & Multi-Media Tools** (_Intermediate_) - COMING SPRING 2025

 ## Advanced Workshops
 1. **AI: Tools for Literature Reviews** (_Advanced_) - COMING SPRING 2025
 2. **[GenAI: Research Tools](https://lib.uvic.ca/genai-research-adv){:target="_blank"}** (_Advanced_)
-   - Explore the use of advanced GenAI tools & techniques, including installing and using local GenAI software
+   - Explore the use of advanced GenAI tools & techniques, including installing & using local GenAI software
    - Explore GenAI tools using specific documents as the training data, analyze datasets, perform sentiment analysis on free-form survey questions, & assist with qualitative coding

 <hr>
-> **NOTE**: If you are a faculty member and would like to have a library instructor lead one of these workshops a class or a research group, please email us at
+> **NOTE**: If you are a faculty member & would like to have a library instructor lead one of these workshops a class or a research group, please email us at
- <a href="mailto:dscommons@uvic.ca?Subject=GenAI Workshop Request">dscommons@uvic.ca</a> so that we can discuss your specific needs and learning objectives for your group.
+ <a href="mailto:dscommons@uvic.ca?Subject=GenAI Workshop Request">dscommons@uvic.ca</a> so that we can discuss your specific needs & learning objectives for your group.